dimipapadeas/CandidatesEvaluation/README.md

 ### Installation and Exercise 1 (20 points)

 At the moment the Application can not be compiled.
 The code has some deliberate placed errors.
-For this exercise and the Test to begin identify and fix the compilation errors in the code.
+For this exercise and the Test to begin the candidate should identify and fix the compilation errors in the code.

 ### Exercise 2 (10 points)

 At the moment The code runs into some exceptions when The User tries to view the About page.
-Find the exceptions and eliminate the broken behaviour.
+The candidate should Find the exceptions and eliminate the broken behaviour.

 ### Exercise 3 (30 points)

 To display the current Balance of an account the Function `Calcbalance2` is used.
-To complete this Exercise identify and fix issues with this function regarding code style, functionality, performance, etc. For each successful improvement you get awarded points up to the maximum for this Exercise.
+To complete this Exercise the candidate should identify and fix issues with this function regarding code style, functionality, performance, etc. For each successful improvement the candidate gets awarded with points up to the maximum for this Exercise.

 ### Exercise 4 (40 points)